 Hey, I love it when people do that to me.
 Oh, okay, if you insist, that one time it happened to me on the street.
 I loved that one time.
 Actually, if you must know, it happened to me two times, once up by Columbia University and once downtown.
 Yes, yes, it was the same guy!
 But that’s extraordinary in itself, right?

-We were there because Billy was in the band put together by Christian McBride to celebrate Sonny Rollins being awarded the Medal of the Arts.
+We were there because Billy (who played with Sonny Rollins for three years) was in the band put together by Christian McBride to celebrate Sonny being awarded the Medal of the Arts.
 This involved two days and nights of partying, with Champagne up the wazoo, commencing on the Saturday night with a reception hosted by Hillary Clinton, who greeted us all individually.

 She is, by the way, actually very attractive in real life.
 We arrived on literally a busload of celebs — a bit like the school bus, except, instead of sitting behind school crush Stuart Goodrich (phoar!), I sat behind Lionel Ritche (that’s him to the left of Judi in the pic below) just across from Alan Alda.
 And when some oaf was holding up the line of people trying to get to the seats on the bus, John Lithglow offered me his seat.